 Golden Age Marvel – The Sub-Mariner

-When Namor brings the two dead men back to his mother Fen, she tells Namor that he is the offspring of a union between herself and Commander Leonard McKenzie, the man in charge of a scientific vessel named The Oracle.
-As Namor’s mother describes, during the course of the ship’s scientific investigations, the American crew inadvertently destroyed the majority of their undersea kingdom.
-So Namor’s mother commands that he wage a war on all “earth-men” to wreak their bloody vengeance.
-Namor then attacks a lighthouse with his cousin Dorma and high-jacks a plane, tossing the pilot out of the aircraft.
+When Namor brings the two dead divers back to his mother Fen, she tells Namor that he is the offspring of a union between herself and Commander Leonard McKenzie, the man in charge of an American scientific vessel named The Oracle.
+As Namor’s mother describes, during the course of the ship’s scientific investigations, the ship’s crew inadvertently destroyed the majority of their undersea kingdom.
+So Namor’s mother commands him to wage a war on all “earth-men” to wreak their bloody vengeance.
+Namor, along with his cousin Dorma, attacks a lighthouse and high-jacks a plane, tossing the pilot out of the aircraft.

 Golden Age Marvel – Adventures of Ka-Zar the Great

 Golden Age Ka-Zar’s first appearance in Marvel Comics #1 shows a character that readers are more likely to sympathize with.
 Drawn and illustrated by Ben Thompson and based on the character created by untraced pseudonym Bob Byrd, David Rand is a three-year old boy en route to Cairo with his parents John and Constance Rand when their plane goes down in the Belgian Congo.
 Constance eventually succumbs to a tropical fever and dies.
 And, after a tree falls on his father’s head, John tells David the jungle is their home.

 David learns how to communicate with animals, and, after rescuing a lion named Zar from a pit of quicksand, he and the lion become respectful comrades.
 Shortly after the lion’s rescue, David and his father find a group of men sifting for gold and gems in a nearby river.
 The group of men is led by Paul De Kraft.